artsy/artsy.github.io/_posts/2023-03-07-nextjs-at-artsy-retrospective.markdown

 ---
 layout: epic
 title: "Two years of Next.js at Artsy: A Retrospective"
-subtitle: "TODO"
+subtitle: "(On Love and Second Thoughts)"
 date: 2024-03-07
 categories: [Next.js, React]
 author: [christopher-pappas]
-comment_id: TODO
 ---

 Where to begin!
 Where to begin...

-Lets start with a good measure of success, one that I think most engineers could agree with: a from-scratch rebuild of a complex, internal CMS.
+Lets start with a good measure of success, one that I think most engineers could agree with: a from-scratch rebuild of a complex, internal tools app.
 Success with rebuilds is often fleeting, as many can attest.
 There's risk involved.
-Extending the challenge further, lets assign (most) of the task to a team of DevOps engineers who aren't too familiar with modern front-end technology, JavaScript tooling, web frameworks, and more.
-And then say that we succeeded -- like wild success.
+Extending the challenge further, lets assign (most) of the task to a team of platform engineers who aren't too familiar with modern front-end technology -- and then say that we succeeded.

 Is Artsy crazy?
-Or is Next.js (along with our team :) simply that good?
+Or is Next.js (along with our team 🙂) just that good?
 Well, it's a little of both.
 And it's a little bittersweet, in a way.
 Here's our tale.

 <!-- more -->